thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 The type of `main` is pronounced *IO void*. `()` itself is a type defined with a
-single constructor, it can also be thought of as an empty tuple:
+single constructor.
+It can also be thought of as an empty tuple:

 ```haskell
 data () = ()